Corbe30/corbe30.github.io/all_collections/_posts/2024-11-18-fortuneExcel-package.md

 While `github.token` is automatically provided by GitHub Actions, `secrets.NPM_TOKEN` is an [_automation_ access token](https://docs.npmjs.com/about-access-tokens) that has to be generated at npmjs.com and [set as repository secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) on Github.

-## Goof up with tsconfig.json
+## Emitted Javascript version

-The `target` and `module` in `compilerOptions` of the plugin should be the same as that of root project's.
+Fortune-excel and fortune-sheet were having incompatibility issues due to different transmitted JS when compiled from TS.
+This is defined by the `target` value in `compilerOptions` of tsconfig.json.
+Since fortune-sheet compiles the JS In es5, changing the target from es6 to es5 in fortune-excel fixed the issue:

 ```
 tsconfig.json